Azure-Samples/ms-identity-ciam-native-auth-ios-sample/README.md

-# A native authentication iOS (Swift) sample app using MSAL to authenticate users and call a web API using Microsoft Entra External ID
+# Sign in users and call a protected web API in iOS (Swift) mobile app by using native authentication

 * [Overview](#overview)
 * [Contents](#contents)